denoland/manual/references/contributing.md

 - update docs
 - fix bugs

-2. Ensure there is a related issue and it is referenced in the PR text.
+2. Ensure there is a related issue and that it is referenced in the PR text.
 3. Ensure there are tests that cover the changes.

 ## Submitting a PR to [`deno`](https://github.com/denoland/deno)